Pediatric Audiology Services

 Cochlear Implant & Hearing Aid Programming

-Our audiologists fine-tune each hearing device to fit each ear’s specific audiologic needs, particularly ensuring the child gains optimal access to all the sounds of speech.
+CID audiologists fine-tune each hearing device to fit each child’s specific audiologic needs, ensuring that the child gains optimal access to all sounds of speech.

 Earmold Fitting